evanpeikon/scRNA_prediction/README.md

   - Number of Genes: 10485
   - Number of Cells: 2876

 As you can see in the output above, filtering our cells with fewer than 200 detected genes removed 4921 genes from the dataset, a 30% reduction in the number of genes present.
 However, our filtering criteria did not remove any cells from the dataset.

-Following filtering, I'll apply global-scaling normalization, which consists of dividing each gene's expression level by the total expression in that cell, multiplying the result by a scaling factor to standardize the values, and then applying a log transformation to stabilize the variance.
-Then, following that, I'll identify the 2000 most highly variable genes in our dataset, which are useful for predicting unknown genes expression levels, and remove all other genes from the AnnData object:
+Following filtering, we'll apply global-scaling normalization, which consists of dividing each gene's expression level by the total expression in that cell, multiplying the result by a scaling factor to standardize the values, and then applying a log transformation to stabilize the variance.
+Then, following that, we'll identify the 2000 most highly variable genes in our dataset, which are useful for predicting unknown genes expression levels, and remove all other genes from the AnnData object.

 ```python
 # apply global-scaling normalization